KlaidasD/TheStartingBlock/README.md

 POST\
 /controller/GenerateRandomParticipant

-Functionality (V3) (pushed at : 2024/06/16 13:30PM) of the API adds includes the following features : CRUD operations for results including creation, retrieval, retrieval by resultId and update.
+Functionality (V3) (pushed at : 2024/06/16 13:30PM) of the API adds the following features : CRUD operations for results including creation, retrieval, retrieval by resultId and update.

 End points:
 POST\